bentomhall/nih-system/homebrewery/core.homebrew.md

 ## Using Each Ability

 Every task that a character or monster might attempt in the game is covered by one of the six abilities.
 This section explains in more detail what those abilities mean and the ways they are used in the game.
 Remember that ability scores are not as much physical or intellectual measurements as they are approaches and archetypes.
-A character can be physically fit and strong without having especially high Strength---they're just not that prone to approaching tasks with brute force.
+A character can be physically fit and strong without having especially high Strength&mdash;they're just not that prone to approaching tasks with brute force.

 ### Strength

 Strength measures bodily power, athletic training, and the extent to which you can exert raw physical force.
-As for archetypes, it correlates to the Strong Guy--having high Strength means you want your character to be good at using brute force and athletics to approach challenges.
+As for archetypes, it correlates to the Strong Guy; having high Strength means you want your character to be good at using brute force and athletics to approach challenges.

 #### Strength Checks